 The Council's complaint procedure

-Three stages to the Council's complaints procedure
+The two stages of the complaints procedure

 The Council encourages any customer who has a problem with a service they receive, due to a failure in the service, to report it.